 All calculations were made on May 17, 2020.
 As you can see, the price differences are very large between these different methods.

 Have you sent money to Russia or to countries of the former USSR?
-You can tell me your experience below.
+You can tell me about your experience below.